Calories Burned Circuit Training in Charlotte, NC

 Calories = MET × Weight (kg) × Duration (hrs) × Climate Factor

-The MET value of 8 for circuit training is sourced from the Compendium of Physical Activities.
-The climate factor of 1.00 accounts for Charlotte's average temperature of 60°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The MET value of 7.5 for circuit training is sourced from the Compendium of Physical Activities.
+The climate factor of 1.00 is Calorique's planning adjustment for Charlotte's average temperature of 60°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Explore More Calorie Calculators